 CK levels in the blood can vary with a number of factors, including gender, race, age, activity, health status, testing method, and more.
 Higher levels of serum CK can indicate muscle damage from chronic disease or acute muscle injury.
 In myositis, it is not uncommon for CK levels to far exceed the upper limit of normal.
 If the CK test indicates muscle damage, more tests will be needed to find exactly where the muscle damage occurred.

 CK levels are often used to evaluate the progress of disease after treatment.
-This is not a reliable measure of disease activity, however.
+This is not a reliable measure of disease activity, however, and normal enzyme levels do not completely rule out the possibility of muscle inflammation.
 Myositis patients sometimes wonder why they feel better or worse than their CK levels indicate.
 Levels may lag behind the improvement or worsening of the disease, and they may be affected by activity or other factors.
+Additionally, in advanced disease, serum muscle enzyme levels can be persistently low in the setting of major muscle weakness.

 Sedimentation Rate (also called erythrocyte sedimentation rate [ESR] or sed rate) measures swelling and inflammation of the muscles.
 Doctors use the sed rate to watch the progress of the muscle inflammation.
 This test is not specific to a particular disease but simply identifies the presence and severity of the inflammation.
 It can be used to monitor the effect of treatment.